 Tel.: 0221 / 470-7943

 2. Contact of the Data Protection Officer

-Data Protection Officer of the University of Cologne Executive School:
+Data Protection Officer of the University of Cologne Business School:

 Dr. Stephan Anders

 3. Purposes, duration, and legal basis of the processing of personal data